 DIY fermenting is one of the least expensive and most natural ways to eat healthily.
 Fermenting food requires no special equipment and no electricity.
 It’s bio-powered!
 You can start with just a few basic ingredients and items you probably already have in your kitchen: a wide-mouthed glass, ceramic or (food-grade) plastic container, a plate, a dish towel, and kosher or sea salt.

-One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell inventories before they go bad.
+One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell their bumper crops!

 We recommend using seasonal (when a food is most abundant), organic (pesticide residues can slow or halt the growth of good bacteria), and locally-grown (smaller carbon footprint, and tastes better!) foods whenever possible.

 If you’re like me, you probably have romantic notions of an agrarian utopia, a time before the industrialization of food.
 Up until our grandparents’ generation, traditions like fermentation were simply the way of life.
 Fermentation techniques can be found in just about every human culture that’s ever existed.
 Personally I think it’s a good idea to listen to the the thousands of years of wisdom our elders accumulated and hoped to pass down to us.
 I like that fermentation allows us to stay connected to our past through our hearts, our minds, and our guts.

 Fermenting and sharing fermented foods with our friends and neighbors helps bring communities together, and connects us to our ancestors who used these techniques for millenia!
 That’s what Fermenters Club is all about– teaching you how to ferment food at home, and to create communities connected through our gut.